learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 Y0u are funny
 ```

-**f)** For the input file `table.txt`, calculate and display the product of numbers in the last field of each line.
+**6)** For the input file `table.txt`, calculate and display the product of numbers in the last field of each line.
 Consider space as the field separator for this file.

 ```bash
 $ cat table.txt